-All that is required is to blacken completely the circle marked 'A' below the Booklet Series and below the subject code blacken completely the Circles for "0" (in the first vertical column) and "1" (in the second verticle column).
+All that is required is to blacken completely the circle marked 'A' below the Booklet Series and below the subject code blacken completely the Circles for "0" (in the first vertical column) and "1" (in the second vertical column).
 You should then encode the Roll No. 081276.
-Do it thus similarly:
+Do it thus

-Important: Please ensure that you have carefully encoded your subject.
-Test Booklet Series and Roll Number.
-If you make any mistake, erase it completely and remark correctly.
+Important: Please ensure that you have carefully encoded your subject, Test Booklet series and Roll Num ber